Perugolate/biocides/var_calling.md

 ![](https://github.com/Perugolate/biocides/blob/master/figs/atcc6538_count.png)

-The high-coverage regions here are from ribosomal operons.
+The high-coverage region on the final scaffold is from ribosomal operons.

 # CC398